rotembar22/Offensive-comments-classification-using-Bert/README.md

 * Add '[CLS]' to the beginning of a sentence and '[SEP]' at the end.
 * Convert from NumPy to PyTorch tensors.

+# Bert Fine Tuning

+Bert is a word embedding model.
+So how will we use it in our classification problem?

+The methodology will be as follow:
+1. Encode the documents tokens-> we will get 128 vectors of the size 768
+2. Perform document embedding by averaging the vectors from step 1.
+3. Feed the vector to a classification model

+<br>In this project, I decided to use BertForSequenceClassification.
+BertForSequenceClassification is a BERT model with an added single linear layer on top for classification that we will use as a sentence classifier.
+The entire pre-trained BERT model and the additional untrained classification layer are trained on our specific task as we feed input data.